benchmark-urbanism/cityseer-api/docs/metrics/layers.md

 <FuncSignature>Data_Layer(data_uids, data_map)</FuncSignature>

-Data layers represent the locations of data points.
-By assigning a `Data_Layer` to a `Network_Layer` it then becomes possible to calculate various mixed-use and land-use accessibility measures, as well as a range of spatially sensitive statistics.
-These measures are computed directly over the street network, which is more contextually sensitive than methods based on crow-flies aggregation methods.
+Categorical data, such as land-use classifications, and numerical data can be assigned to the network as a [`Data_Layer`](/metrics/layers.html#data-layer).
+A `Data_Layer` represents the spatial locations of data points, and can be used to calculate various mixed-use, land-use accessibility, and statistical measures.
+Importantly, these measures are computed directly over the street network and offer distance-weighted variants; the combination of which, makes them more contextually sensitive than methods otherwise based on crude crow-flies aggregation methods.

 The coordinates of data points should correspond as precisely as possible to the location of the feature in space; or, in the case of buildings, should ideally correspond to the location of the building entrance.